novoalab/nanoRMS/README.md

 ## Citation:

-Begik O*, Lucas MC*, Ramirez JM, Milenkovic I, Cruciani S, Vieira HGS, Medina R, Liu H, Sas-Chen A, Mattick JS, Schwartz S and Novoa EM.
-Decoding ribosomal RNA modification dynamics at single molecule resolution. bioRxiv 2020. doi: https://doi.org/10.1101/2020.07.06.189969
+Begik O*, Lucas MC*, Pryszcz LP, Ramirez JM, Medina R, Milenkovic I, Cruciani S, Vieira HGS, Liu H, Sas-Chen A, Mattick JS, Schwartz S and Novoa EM.
+Quantitative profiling of native RNA modifications and their dynamics using nanopore sequencing. bioRxiv 2020. doi: https://doi.org/10.1101/2020.07.06.189969v3

 ## Contact
 Please open an issue in the GitHub repo if you have any questions/doubts/suggestions about how to use this software.
 Thanks!